inlets/docs.inlets.dev/docs/index.md

 * HTTP (L7) tunnels can be used to connect one or more HTTP endpoints from one network to another.
 A single tunnel can expose multiple websites or hosts, including LoadBalancing and multiple clients to one server.
 * TCP (L4) tunnels can be used to connect TCP services such as a database, a reverse proxy, RDP, Kubernetes or SSH to the Internet.
 A single tunnel can expose multiple ports on an exit-server and load balance between clients

+You'll find tutorials in the navigation for HTTP and TCP tunnels, along with a dedicated section for integrating with Kubernetes.

 ### Downloading inlets

 inlets is available for Windows, MacOS (Apple Silicon) and Linux: